drupalprojects/gratis/README.txt

 -- Theme Dependency (NONE) --

-As of Alpha 24, there is no longer a dependency on jQuery update.
+As of Drupal 7, Alpha 24, there was no longer a dependency on jQuery update and that's been carried forward to Drupal 8.

 -- CONFIGURATION --